If you are new to the word sublimation and wondering, what does this sublimation printing means? No more wonderings.

 Does sublimation printing go well with any color?

 The answer is yes, but the end quality deviates greatly.
 If you want to print in a dark color, it will get printed but, it will be not as visible as it is on the light color material.

 Better to take light colors for the sublimation printing.
 Especially avoid black for quality results.

 Let’s end the above discussion by giving it a brief conclusion.

 Sublimation printing is a breakthrough in the printing and apparel market.
 Through this technique, we can have a series of reliable prints on our shirts and things.
 The setup simply just comprises 4 main basic machines.

-The sublimation printed substrates are reliable that the print is not going to fade anytime soon, nor get peeled, nor cracked.
+The sublimation printed substrates are reliable in that the print is not going to fade anytime soon, nor get peeled, or cracked.
 The print is reliable with any kind of washing also.

 The only flaw that sublimation printing has, it does not go well with the dark colors.
 The print is not visible when printed in dark colors.